Contact Person : CLF

 October 10, 2022

 Lithium-ion batteries have a variety of materials that they can use as electrodes.
-The most common one include lithium cobalt oxide (cathode) and graphite (anode), commonly used in laptops and cellphones.
+The most common ones include lithium cobalt oxide (cathode) and graphite (anode), commonly used in laptops and cell phones.

 For electric cars and hybrid electrics, the most common cathodes are lithium manganese oxide and lithium iron phosphate.
 Li-ion batteries use ether as their electrolyte.